2017 & 2018 Big Data for Managers & Decision Makers Workshop Instructors

 Brush was recently honored with the Rising Trendsetter STEMMY award.
 The Rising Trendsetter Award is given to a woman in STEMM areas with less than 20 years of experience and has demonstrated significant achievements early in their career.

-On the final Friday of the workshop, Michelle will cover Big Data Resources and HR.
+During the first half of the final session of the workshop, Michelle covers Big Data Resources and HR.

 Jonathan Wagner, Big Bang